 One of the oldest known gemstones, garnet’s history dates back to the Bronze Age.
 The tombs of ancient Egyptian pharaohs were discovered to include garnet necklaces and talismans, an inscribed ring or stone, thought to have magic powers and bring good luck.
 It was highly valued by the ancient Greeks and Romans, who used garnet signet rings to wax-seal important documents.

 Its popularity continued through the Victorian Era before it was no longer a sought-after gem.
 Today, though, its beauty and color diversity make it ideal for all types of jewelry, including earrings, brooches, pendants, and engagement rings.
-(Note: With a Mohs Hardness rating of 6.5 to 7.5, be sure to store garnet jewelry in a way where it does not come in contact with harder stones, which will cause scratching!)
+(Note: With a Mohs Hardness rating of 6.5 to 7.5, be sure to store garnet jewelry so that it does not come in contact with harder stones, which will cause scratching!)

 Due to its tendency to break into irregular grains, garnet is not simply for fashion—it is also used as an abrasive.
 Garnet is used in sandpaper for bare and unfinished woods, along with sanding belts, discs, and strips.
 It’s also utilized for water filtration in abrasive blasting material, a process called water jet cutting.